ruby-grape/grape/README.markdown

 You can also set the default format.
 The order for choosing the format is the following.

 * Use the file extension, if specified.
 If the file is .json, choose the JSON format.
+* Use the value of the format parameter in the query string, if specified.
-* Use the format, if specified by the `format` option.
+* Use the format set by the `format` option, if specified.
 * Attempt to find an acceptable format from the `Accept` header.
 * Use the default format, if specified by the `default_format` option.
 * Default to `:txt` otherwise.